AJenbo/DiabloGrooboAnalysis/readme.md

 | The Magic Rock, Arkaine’s Valor, Halls of the Blind |
 | Zhar the Mad, The Black Mushroom, Anvil of Fury     |
 | Warlord of Blood, Lachdanan                         |
-###### _Figure 9 - Active quests per group_
+###### _Figure 9 - Groups of quests where one quest will always be unavailable_

-For example, either 'Poisoned Water Supply' or 'The Curse of King Leoric' should be active, while the other quest would be inactive and unavailable.
-However, some quests break this pattern, and others appear to be inactive in earlier parts of the run but active in later sections, based on the analysis of identified dungeon seeds.
+For example, either 'Poisoned Water Supply' or 'The Curse of King Leoric' would be active, while the other quest would be inactive and unavailable.
+However, based on analysis of identified dungeon seeds, some quests break this pattern while others appear to be inactive in earlier parts of the run but active in later sections.

 ### Poisoned Water Supply quest availability